Industry Risk Assessment via Hierarchical Financial Data Using Stock Market Sentiment Indicators: Approach

 \subsection{Implicit analysis of industry trends}

-This subsection mainly introduces the further pre-training of GPT-2 on unstructured text, and the method used to analyze industry trends.
-We perform knowledge probing based on GPT-2 and prompt learning.
-GPT-2 is an autoregressive language model based on the transformer decoder module.
-A language model can be expressed as follows.
+This subsection meticulously explores the refinement of a generative small language model, notably GPT-2, through a further pre-training phase \cite{zhu2023pre} utilizing unstructured textual data \cite{zhu2022switchnet} sourced from the vast expanse of the Internet.
+This rich dataset comprises approximately 1 billion tokens, encompassing industry research reports spanning diverse sectors within China, as well as insightful expert analysis and opinions.
+The core objective is to illustrate the methodology adopted for leveraging this approach to meticulously analyze industry trends.
+GPT-2, an autoregressive language model deeply rooted in the transformer decoder architecture, forms the solid foundation upon which our analysis is built.
+By leveraging its capabilities, we can represent a language model in the following manner:

 where $x$ is the input sequence and $x_i$ represents the $i$-th word.
-GPT-2 also takes the task form as input when performing zero-shot learning, and can directly predict the answer to the downstream task without fine-tuning the model, as shown in equation \eqref{prompt.eq}.
-Similarly, the form of few-shot learning also takes the task form and a small number of examples as input to guide the model to directly predict the answer to the downstream task.
+GPT-2 incorporates the task format as input during zero-shot learning, enabling it to directly generate predictions for downstream tasks without requiring any model fine-tuning, as demonstrated in Equation \eqref{prompt.eq}.
+Similarly, the few-shot learning approach utilizes both the task format and a limited number of examples as input, guiding the model to make predictions for downstream tasks in a direct manner.

 where $\hat{y}$ is the generated response and $T$ is the task form.